 Spring is made even sweeter with the emergence of delicate purple violets, dotting many a lawn and field in most parts of the country.
-Before you start spraying them, or ripping them out, cursing them as weeds, think about this – violets are not only pretty, but like many wildflowers they are also edible flowers!
+Before you start spraying them or ripping them out and cursing them as weeds, think about this: violets are not only pretty, but like many wildflowers they are also edible flowers!
 Harvest them, make a gorgeous purple syrup, and whip up a sweet spring cocktail.
 One taste and you will look forward to them every year!

-Homemade violet soda is the ultimate refreshing warm weather drink, and when served in a martini glass with a sugared rim and some fresh violets (or violet ice cubes) as a garnish, it will wow your guests.
-If you are so inclined, you can also add a splash of your favorite alcohol such as vodka or rum to make it an adult drink.
+Homemade violet soda is the ultimate refreshing warm-weather drink, and when served in a martini glass with a sugared rim and some fresh violets (or violet ice cubes) as a garnish, it will wow your guests.
+If you are so inclined, you can also add a splash of your favorite alcohol such as vodka or gin to make it an adult drink.

 Makes 8 servings